pivotal-cf/docs-tiledev/README.md

 List of terms that we want to use consistently in the doc:

 + The Tile Dashboard–for the UI/product as a whole.
-For example, "Log in to the Tile Dashboard.
+For example, "Log on to the Tile Dashboard.
 [MB 2018.07.11]
 + Tile Dashboard CI–for the subsystem of the Tile Dashboard that does the automated testing.
 For example, "Tile Dashboard CI runs any post-deploy errands that your tile has defined."
 [MB 2018.07.11]

 ## Releasing a New Minor Version